 Here at PSI, we formed a committee called CARES to spearhead the process of selecting the organization that we would partner with and navigate our role in the partnership.
 Committees are not a new concept to PSI, but this particular committee was a first for us in 2017.
 The interest was remarkable - we had more people sign up to participate in CARES than any other committee in the office.

 2. There is strength in numbers.

 More times than not, these volunteer hours take place in groups of varying sizes.
 You may be able to attract more employees to participate when they know some of their fellow volunteers and won’t be thrown into a group of strangers.
 Don’t get me wrong, there are always people who flourish independently, but allowing for some familiarity with the people involved makes you more likely to attract both introverts and extroverts.
 Not to mention the added support you are providing to the organization(s) of choice by supplying them with more volunteers.

-At Select International, we came up with a plan that worked with both our leadership and the non-profit we chose.
+At PSI, we came up with a plan that worked with both our leadership and the non-profit we chose.
 This ensured that we had enough people in the office to keep the ship afloat, while still providing enough volunteers to the organization to be productive and useful.

 3. You’ve already done the legwork.

 Oftentimes, employees have the drive to get involved with a cause or organization but aren’t sure about where to start.
 They did some Google searches here and there but didn’t pull the trigger to pick up the phone or send the email.
 If you are a socially responsible employer, you have already done the due diligence and taken those steps, making it that much easier for your employees to just show up and get started.